geofurb/TwitterUtilities/README.md

 # TwitterUtilities
 Python3 utility to automate data collection, tweet deletion, etc.

+Probably less useful now that Twitter is moving to a paid API, but it's your money.

 ## Setup:
 Clone the repo; use pip to pick up rauth, pytz, ujson.